SiyanH/recipe-finder/README.md

 [Live demo](https://stormy-gorge-15727.herokuapp.com) (*Please note that the live demo is hosted on Heroku and it may take few minutes to start when you visit it.*)

-**The Google Cloud Vision API for this app is currently disabled due to secruity concerns so you can't test the image recognition feature at this time.**
+**The Google Cloud Vision API for this app is currently disabled due to secruity concerns so you can't test the image recognition feature at this time.
+The Edamam Recipe API has been removed from this repo for the same reason but you can still try it in the live demo.**

 ## Introduction